idaholab/moose/docs/content/documentation/modules/tensor_mechanics/C0TimoshenkoBeam.md

 Note that for the `large_strain` calculation, $A_y$, $A_z$ and $J$ are assumed to be zero for simplicity.
 This is again valid for symmetric cross-sections such as square, rectangular and circular cross-sections.

+If displacement or rotational eigenstrains are provided as input, those eigenstrain increments would be subtracted from the total displacement and rotational strain increments to get the mechanical displacement and rotational strain increments.

 ## Stress calculation
-The axial and shear strain increments, and the rotational strain increments are passed onto to [ComputeBeamForces](/ComputeBeamForces.md) to calculate the force ($\Delta F$) and moment ($\Delta M$) increments using the linear elastic constitutive relations defined in [ComputeElasticityBeam](/ComputeElasticityBeam.md) as follows:
+The axial and shear strain increments, and the rotational strain increments (after removal of eigenstrains) are passed to [ComputeBeamResultants](/ComputeBeamResultants.md) to calculate the force ($\Delta F$) and moment ($\Delta M$) increments using the linear elastic constitutive relations defined in [ComputeElasticityBeam](/ComputeElasticityBeam.md) as follows:
 $$
 \Delta F_1(x) = E \; \epsilon_{1}(x)
 $$